thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 # Motivation

-Privacy Pass tokens (as defined in {{RFC9576}} and
+Privacy Pass tokens (as defined in {{RFC9576}} and {{!RFC9578}}) are unlinkable during issuance and redemption.
+The basic issuance protocols defined in
-{{!RFC9578}}) are unlinkable during issuance and redemption.
-The basic issuance protocols defined in {{RFC9578}}, however, only allow for a single token to be issued at a time for every challenge.
+{{RFC9578}}, however, only allow for a single token to be issued at a time for every challenge.
 In some cases, especially where a large number of clients need to fetch a large number of tokens, this may introduce performance bottlenecks.

-Batched Privately Verifiable Token Issuance {{batched-private}} improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:
+Amortized Privately Verifiable Token Issuance {{amortized-batch}} improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:

 1. Issuing multiple tokens at once in response to a single TokenChallenge, thereby reducing the size of the proofs required for multiple tokens.
-1. Improving server and client issuance efficiency by amortizing the cost of the VOPRF proof generation and verification, respectively.
+2. Improving server and client issuance efficiency by amortizing the cost of the VOPRF proof generation and verification, respectively.

-Arbitrary Batched Token Issuance {{batched-arbitrary}} allows for a single TokenRequest to be sent that encompasses multiple token requests.
-This enables the issuance of tokens for more than one key in one round trip between the Client and the Issuer.
-The cost of token generation remains linear.
+Generic Token Batch Issuance {{generic-batch}} allows for a single GenericBatchTokenRequest to be sent that encompasses multiple token requests.
+This improves upon the basic issuance protocols defined in {{RFC9578}} in the following key ways:

+1. Issuing multiple tokens at once of the same type with different keys.
+2. Issuing multiple tokens at once of different types.

 # Presentation Language